 - Posts.
-Catalogue of events and latest news relating to ceramic materials, listed in several categories according to type: events, collocation, prizes, research, publications and conferences. - About Us.
-Complementary information defining the content of the digital platform and at whom it is aimed.
-In this section, there is a sub-section where users are invited to take part by sending in their projects.
+Catalogue of events and latest news relating to ceramic materials, listed in several categories according to type: events, installations, awards, research, publications and conferences. - About Us.
+Complementary information defining the digital platform contents and whom it is aimed at.
+This section includes a sub-section where users are invited to take part by sending in their projects.

-Since its launch two years ago, the incredible potential underlying this initiative has been shown.
-It has also been shown that it has justified undertaking the important development of the content and the functionality throughout this last year, in order to position it as an undisputed international reference forum due to the relevance of its content.
-One of the most interesting changes has been the adaptation of the platform to the latest mobile devices, such as smartphones or tablets, through the responsive conversion of the whole website such that it is simpler and more intuitive to consult from anywhere.
+Since its launch two years ago, the incredible potential underlying this initiative has been evidenced, which has justified significantly developing the content and the functionality throughout this last year, in order to position it as an undisputed international reference forum due to the importance of its contents.
+One of the most interesting changes has been the adaptation of the platform to the latest mobile devices, such as smartphones or tablets, through the responsive conversion of the whole website making it simpler and more intuitive to consult from anywhere.